Crismarquez/crismarquez/README.md

 # 👋 Hi, I’m Cristian Marquez

-I am a machine learning engineer specialising in computer vision, passionate about creating innovative solutions using artificial intelligence to solve real-world problems.
+I am a machine learning engineer specialising in computer vision and LLMs applications, passionate about creating innovative solutions using artificial intelligence to solve real-world problems.

 ## Skills